Atlas975/Notes/DistributedSystems/Consensus/RAFT.md

 on request message msg from a client received at nodeId do
     if currentRole != leader then
         forward the request to currentLeader
-    end if

     append the (msg, currentTerm) to log
     ackedLength[nodeId] := log.length // set self as having ACK'd to msg
     for each follower in nodes except {nodeId} do replicateLog(nodeId, follower)
-    end for
-end do

 periodically at nodeId if currentRole == leader do
     for each follower in nodes - {nodeId} do replicateLog(nodeId, follower)
-    end for
-end do
 ```

 - The leader accepts client commands, appends them to its log, and then replicates these entries